Yongqing929/Yongqing929/README.md

 - 👋 Hi, I’m @Yongqing929
-- 👀 I’m interested in ...
+- 👀 I’m interested in gaming and coding, and a side of workout
 - 🌱 I’m currently learning Machine Learning Algorithms and a bit of Java
 - 💞️ I’m looking to collaborate on ... not for now
 - 📫 limyongqing74@gmail.com (not always checked)